chainguard-dev/edu/content/chainguard/chainguard-images/reference/go/image_specs.md

 images: []
 menu:
   docs:
-    parent: "go"
+    parent: "Go"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **go** Image.
+This page shows detailed information about all available variants of the Chainguard **Go** Image.

 ## Variants Compared
 The **go** Chainguard Image currently has 4 public variants: